landonma/Data-Management-Templates-Project/readme.md

 # The Data Management Templates Project

 ## Summary
-In this collection of repositories you will find templates that will help you create several data management documents.
-This repository explains the project, discusses each template and gives you the tools to complete these templates.
+In this repository you will find templates that will help you understand and create several data management documents.
+We have provided boiler plate templates and full completed examples for each of the three templates we provide.
 This projects help you create the following three documents:
 * Data Management Implementation Plan
 * Data Internal Sharing Plan
 * Data Documentation File (README)